 You can reach me at email@example.com, and at all the other happening online places:

 * * *

 A less exhaustive bio for gig promoters and stuff: Lou DiPietro is Louiston, a mostly solo-acoustic singer-songwriter whose influences span genres and eras, from punk and indie to americana and country.
-Born and raised in Olean, NY, he models his craft around the DIY ethos and blue-collar scrappiness of Western New York.
+Currently based in Trumansburg, NY, he models his craft around the DIY ethos and blue-collar scrappiness of his hometown in Western New York.